choria-io/website/docs/content/tasks/index.md

 ## Status

-At present I consider this feature a preview quality feature.
+At present I consider this feature a mature beta quality feature, it's functional but I think there are some UI tweaks I would like to make and we do have a few key issues outstanding.

+The reason this took several months to ship is because I needed to ensure we have strong input validation.
+Today we do have strong input validation on the client but on the nodes we do not have it.
+There's a major short coming in the Puppet Server APIs in that it does not tell us what version of metadata we look at and so there are trivial timing based problems.
+Until the feature I reuqested is implemented in Puppet Server a strong reliable server side input validation method is impossible.

 You can follow [open issues in GitHub](https://github.com/choria-io/mcollective-choria/issues?q=is%3Aissue+is%3Aopen+label%3Atasks) to get an idea of what is out standing.